Tip!: Setting up and using a DVR or Live TV is a premium feature and requires an active Plex Pass subscription.

 Related Page: Plex Media Server > NAS Devices

-Supported DVR Devices
+Supported DVR Tuners

 North America (ATSC /QAM)

 The following DVR tuner devices are supported in North America, where signals use the ATSC/QAM format.
+This refers to compatibility with the system running Plex Media Server.

 |SiliconDust HDHomeRun (all models)|